 This respect and trust mean a lot to firefighters.
 Feeling that your work is valued is highly motivating.
 Knowing that your coworkers, leaders and community respect you will go a long way toward reinforcing retention.

-On the other hand, if that respect is absent or lost — if one member breaks trust with the community so that all firefighters are suspect, if leaders disregard and disrespect those who work with them, members will likely look elsewhere for making a long-term commitment.
+On the other hand, if that respect is absent or lost — if one member breaks trust with the community so that all firefighters are suspect, or if leaders disregard and disrespect those who work with them — members will likely look elsewhere for making a long-term commitment.

 Outsiders go outside